-- O During the first twelve (12) months of enrollment for members who are autoassigned to a plan, and have an established relationship with a PCP that is only in the network of a non-assigned health plan. - O During open enrollment related to NH DHHS's new contracts for New Hampshire Medicaid managed care plans. - For 60 calendar days following an automatic reenrollment if the temporary loss of Medicaid has caused you to miss the Annual Open Enrollment Period.
+- You may also be eligible at other times of the year to leave the plan without cause, including: - Once during the 90 calendar days following the date of your initial Medicaid eligibility. - O During the first twelve (12) months of enrollment for members who are autoassigned to a plan, and have an established relationship with a PCP that is only in the network of a non-assigned health plan.

+- o During open enrollment related to NH DHHS's new contracts for New Hampshire Medicaid managed care plans. - o For 60 calendar days following an automatic reenrollment if the temporary loss of Medicaid has caused you to miss the Annual Open Enrollment Period.
 (This does not apply to new applications for New Hampshire Medicaid.) - When NH DHHS grants members the right to terminate enrollment without cause and notifies affected members of their right to disenroll from the plan. - When your plan chooses not to provide a service you need due to moral or religious reasons. - When members are involuntarily disenrolled from the plan as described in the next section.